EQI.org Home | Obedience vs Cooperation

 - It does not produce restitution

-Imagine a high school student who starts to visit her English teacher at his house.
+Imagine a high school student, Sarah, who starts to visit her English teacher at his house.
 At first it is just to talk.
 He is a good listener, unlike her father who is often drunk or stoned.
 Her mother has died of drug complications.
-The teacher and Tara start to hug as friends.
-Then later they begin kissing.
-Tara feels comfortable with all of this because she feels safe, secure and cared about with the man.
+The teacher and Sarah start to hug as friends.
+She feels comfortable with all of this because she feels safe, secure and cared about with the man.
 These are feelings she does not get at home so she has been in need of them for a long time.
 Then one night the teacher talks her into sex.
 She was not ready for this and she feels hurt and used.
 She is also afraid he will do this to other girls.
 But she does not report the incident because she is afraid he will lose his job.

 In another case of being afraid to tell the truth, I once had someone tell me that her father was physically abusive.
 Her mother was aware of it but her mother told her that if she reported it her father would go to jail, lose his job and they would lose their house.